TN health organizations speak out about Senate Tax Bill’s impact on Tennessean’s health

-The members especially expressed concern with the partial Obamacare, which eliminates the tax imposed by the Affordable Care Act’s mandate that all Americans have health insurance.
+The members, who spoke on a conference call Friday, expressed significant concern with the partial Affordable Care Act repeal, which eliminates the tax imposed by the act’s mandate that all Americans have health insurance.

-“This will affect people with pre-existing conditions that cannot get insurance anywhere else,” said Lynn Willams with the ACS-CAN.
+“This will affect people with pre-existing conditions that cannot get insurance anywhere else,” said Lynn Williams with the ACS-CAN.
 “The impact will fall particularly on people with serious illness.”

-Doctor Terry Jo Bichell, the Tennessee Ambasador of the National Organization for Rare Disorders and mother of a son and daughter of a dad with rare disorders, was particularly concerned with what the bill will mean for her son and others with rare diseases.
+Dr. Terry Jo Bichell, Tennessee ambassador of the National Organization for Rare Disorders and mother of a son and daughter of a dad with rare disorders, was particularly concerned with what the bill will mean for her son and others with rare diseases.

 “Rare diseases hit randomly; rare diseases are bipartisan,” said Bichell.
 “It can happen to anyone at any stage of life.
 I’m healthy, but my son and father are not.
-My daughters know that we’re all in this together and that their participation helps other members of the family, but many young healthy people don’t know that, nor do they understand that bad things happen to healthy people too, and they themselves may need health insurance too.”
+My daughters know that we’re all in this together and that their participation helps other members of the family.
+But many young healthy people don’t know that, nor do they understand that bad things happen to healthy people too, and they themselves may need health insurance, too.”

-Williams acknowledged that the current healthcare system isn’t perfect, but stressed that this plan was not the way to fix it.
+Williams acknowledged the current health care system wasn’t perfect, but stressed Congress’ proposed plan was not the way to fix it.

 “We know that it needs to be updated and improved,” said Williams.
-“We urge the senate to take steps to stabilize the individual market, which will help lower coverage costs for patients and families and ensure that the healthcare system provides comprehensive coverage for the one-in-two men and the one-in-three women who are diagnosed with cancer at some point in their lifetime.”
+“We urge the Senate to take steps to stabilize the individual market, which will help lower coverage costs for patients and families and ensure that the health care system provides comprehensive coverage for the one-in-two men and the one-in-three women who are diagnosed with cancer at some point in their lifetime.”

 House Republicans approved their sweeping tax-cut package Thursday, setting up a showdown with the Senate, where Republicans are struggling to win support for their own significantly different approach.